DistributedProofreaders/guiguts-py/README.md

     - Open the most recently opened file
 - "Guiguts (no debug output)"
     - Run Guiguts without debug output
+- "Guiguts (use default settings)"
+    - Run Guiguts with `--nohome` to not load your settings file
+    - Therefore all settings should be reset to their defaults

 Requirement: [Python Debugger][vsc_debugpy] extension